-Meals are provided on a daily basis and are planned to meet nutritional requirements.
+Meals are provided daily and are planned to meet nutritional requirements.
 Cost for meals is included in fees.
 Breakfast is served between 7:30-9:00AM, lunch at 12:00-12:30 PM and snack around 3:00 PM.
 Monthly menus are posted in the center and in classrooms.
-Menus are also available to families via the Listserv.
-Do not bring any food, candy or gum to the center for your child or other children.
+Menus are also available to families via the Listsery.
+Do not bring any food, candy, or gum to the center for your child or other children.
 Please speak to the Site Director regarding special diets.
-Families may elect to bring food and formula for their infant (less than 12 months).
-All infants follow individual schedules.
-Breastfeeding/pumping is welcome in any infant classroom, restroom or anywhere the mother and child are comfortable.

 The Center participates in the USDA Child and Adult Care Food Program.
-Families complete paperwork upon enrollment and annually thereafter in order to receive federal reimbursement for meals served.
-In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, or national origin, sex, age, or disability.
+Families' complete paperwork upon enrollment and annually thereafter to receive federal reimbursement for meals served.
+In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating based on race, color, or national origin, sex, age, or disability.
 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, 1440 Independence Avenue, SW, Washington D.C.
-20250-9410 or call (800) 795-3272 (Voice) or (202) 720-6382 TTY).
+20250-9410, or call (800) 795-3272 (Voice) or (202) 720-6382 TTY).
 USDA is an equal opportunity provider and employer.